exakat/php-dictionary/dictionary/enable.ini.rst

 To enable is to activate a feature and allow it to perform.
 For example, using ``--enable-soap`` when compiling PHP makes the ``ext/soap`` extension available.
 By default, it is disabled.

-To enable implies a permanant state: it is different from a conditional statement.
+To enable implies a permanent state: it is different from a conditional statement.

 Related : :ref:`Disable <disable>`, :ref:`Directives <directive>`